jwiegley/use-package/README.md

 (roughly), you can enable `use-package-compute-statistics` after loading `use-package` but before any `use-package` forms, and then run the command `M-x use-package-report` to see the results.
-The buffer displayed is an Org table for now, so just type `M-x orgtbl-mode` and then use `C-c C-c` to reformat the table.
-You can also use `C-c ^` in a column to sort it.
+The buffer displayed is an Org table for now.
+You can use `C-c ^` in a column to sort it.

 ## Keyword Extensions